software-mansion/react-native-svg/README.md

 Code explanation:

-  * The id attribute of the <linearGradient> tag defines a unique name for the gradient
+  * The id prop of the <LinearGradient> tag defines a unique name for the gradient
-  * The x1, x2, y1,y2 attributes of the <linearGradient> tag define the start and end position of the gradient
+  * The x1, x2, y1,y2 props of the <LinearGradient> tag define the start and end position of the gradient
   * The color range for a gradient can be composed of two or more colors.
 Each color is specified with a <Stop> tag.
-The offset attribute is used to define where the gradient color begin and end
+The offset prop is used to define where the gradient color begin and end
-  * The fill attribute links the ellipse element to the gradient
+  * The fill prop links the ellipse element to the gradient

 ![LinearGradient](./screenShoots/lineargradient.png)